-binary is not built with the current recipe or when missing a

-binary package. --build=[pattern] Build always these packages

-→from

-source, but never build the others.
-Allows multiple --build

-parameters. 'pattern' is a fnmatch file pattern of a package

-reference.
-Default behavior: If you don't specify anything, it

-∽will

-be similar to '--build=never', but package recipes can override

-ن-it

-with their 'build_policy' attribute in the conanfile.py.

--r REMOTE, --remote REMOTE

-Look in the specified remote server

--u, --update

-Check updates exist from upstream remotes

--l [LOCKFILE], --lockfile [LOCKFILE]

-Path to a lockfile or folder containing 'conan.lock' file.

-→Lockfile

-can be updated if packages change

--e ENV_HOST, --env ENV_HOST

-Environment variables that will be set during the package build

-(host machine). e.g.: -e CXX=/usr/bin/clang++

-'''

-''' -e:b ENV_BUILD, --env:build ENV_BUILD Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++ -e:h ENV_HOST, --env:host ENV_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -o OPTIONS_HOST, --options OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, --options:build OPTIONS_BUILD Define options values (build machine), e.g.: -o Pkg:with_qt=true -o:h OPTIONS_HOST, --options:host OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -pr PROFILE_HOST, --profile PROFILE_HOST Apply the specified profile to the host machine -pr:b PROFILE_BUILD, --profile:build PROFILE_BUILD Apply the specified profile to the build machine -pr:h PROFILE_HOST, --profile:host PROFILE_HOST Apply the specified profile to the host machine -s SETTINGS_HOST, --settings SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD Settings to build the package, overwriting the defaults (build machine). e.g.: -s compiler=gcc -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Folder where the workspace files will be created (default to current working directory) '''
+-b [BUILD],build [BUILD] Optional, use it to choose if you want to build from sources: build Build all from sources, do not use binary packages. build=never Never build, use binary packages or fail if a. ⇔binary package is not foundbuild=missing Build from code if a binary package is not foundbuild=cascade Will build from code all →the nodes with some dependency being built (for any reason).
+Can be used together with any other build policy.
+Useful to make sure. →that d. any new change introduced in a dependency is incorporated by building again the packagebuild=outdated Build from code if ⇔the himsen is not built with the summer assist on these missions a c. binary is not built with the current recipe or when missing a binary packagebuild=[pattern] Build always these packages \hookrightarrow from source, but never build the others.
+Allows multiplebuild parameters. 'pattern' is a fimatch file pattern of a package reference.
+Default behavior: If you don't specify anything, it. ⊶will be similar to 'build=never', but package recipes can override ⇔it with their 'build_policy' attribute in the conanfile.py. -r REMOTE,remote R Look in the specified remote server -u,update -l [LOCKFILE],lock Check updates exist from upstream remotes -I [LOCKFILE],IOCK Path to a lockfile or folder containing 'conan.lock' file. →Lockfile Then to a fockille of foract containing conditions life. can be updated if packages change -e ENV_HOST,env EN V_HOST Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -e:b ENV_BUILD,env Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++ -e:h ENV_HOST,env: Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++ -o OPTIONS_HOST,op tions OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, - -options:build OPTIONS_BUILD ash OPTIONS HOST Define options values (build machine), e.g.: -o Pkg:with_qt=true -0:II UPIIUNS_HUSI, options:host OPTIONS_HOST Define options values (host machine), e.g.: -o Pkg:with_qt=true -pr PROFILE_HOST,p rofile PROFILE_HOST -pr:b PROFILE_BUILD, Apply the specified profile to the host machine profile:build PROFILE_BUILD -pr:h PROFILE HOST Apply the specified profile to the build machine -profile:host PROFILE_HOST prin inorite_nosi, - Apply the specified profile to the host machine (continues on next page)

+''' -s SETTINGS_HOST, --settings SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD Settings to build the package, overwriting the defaults (build machine). e.g.: -s compiler=gcc -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc -if INSTALL_FOLDER, --install-folder INSTALL_FOLDER Folder where the workspace files will be created (default to current working directory) '''